agatha-duzan/agatha-duzan.github.io/README.md

 ## Analysis of the channels that are strongly involved with the climate change topic

 <p style='text-align: justify;'>
 Are there some channels that are specilaized on climate change and if yes what are the consequences?
-Are their views related to international climate events?
+Are there views related to international climate events?
 </p>
 <p style='text-align: justify;'>
 Here are all the channels that have more than 50% of their content corresponding to climate change videos.
 They are precisely 10.